 Key questions

-The initiative will apply the answers to these questions to recognise the types, roles and values of creativity from numerous disciplinary perspectives, and investigate how best to deliver wellbeing benefit through creative activities.
+The initiative applies the answers to these questions to recognise the types, roles and values of creativity from numerous disciplinary perspectives, and investigates how best to deliver wellbeing benefit through creative activities.

 Research program